kaiwenx99/LinuxAssign1/README.md

 > The validation prompt will be:
 > ![validate token](assets/7_validate_token.png)

-## Step 6: Configure `cloud-init` using yaml file for droplet creation
+## Step 6: Create a `cloud-init` configuration yaml file for automated droplet Setup

 Firstly, make sure you are connected to the arch linux droplet via this command: